northstowekarate/northstowekarate.github.io/index.md

 </div>

-## Chief Instrucor
+## Chief Instructor

 Simon Apen-Sadler is the Chief Instructor of Northstowe Karate Club.
-He is a 4th Dan black belt with over 25 years experience and has an enhanced DBS check.
-You can find out more on our [instructors page](/instructors)
+He is a 4th Dan black belt, with over 25 years experience and has an enhanced DBS check.
+Affiliated with the Japan Karate Association (JKA) and JSKE.
+You can find out more on our [instructors page](/instructors).

 ## Still have questions?